 Capital Budget 2022

-The Washington State Parks and Recreation Commission is in the process of developing the 2023-2025 Capital Budget request for legislative consideration during the 2023 legislative session.
+The Washington State Parks and Recreation Commission has submitted the 2023-2025 Capital Budget request for legislative consideration during the 2023 legislative session.
 The request is guided by current Capital projects, previous planning and outreach efforts, and Commission direction.

 Previous Commission Direction